 Finally, sometimes ridesharing accidents can be attributed to garden-variety reckless driving.
 Uber and Lyft drivers are just like any other humans — they have a tendency to ignore speed limits and run red lights when they’re in a bad mood, rushing to get to a destination or just the careless type.

 Sticking to drivers with good ratings is one way to prevent such situations but the system isn’t infallible so you might still end up with a driver who puts your life in danger through disregard for traffic regulations.
+If you do become injured in a rideshare accident in Chicago, let our trusted team of attorneys help.

 Recently, mainstream media reported on a story in which an Uber driver was driving under the influence.
 “Uber has a zero tolerance policy for the use of drugs and alcohol, and upon learning of these allegations, we immediately removed the driver’s access to the platform,” an Uber spokesperson said.